homeylab/helm-charts/charts/bookstack/README.md

 To use this feature, set `fileBackups.enabled` to `true`.
 For more information on how to set configuration options, see exporter [docs](https://github.com/homeylab/bookstack-file-exporter#configuration).

 ## Backup And Restore Of MariaDB
 When upgrading to different versions, you can do a back up of your mariadb data and bookstack files to have available just in case.
 This can be used for other situations like PVC resizing as well.
-Below is just an example but there any other ways to do this as well like PV backups via [Longhorn](https://longhorn.io/docs/latest/) as an example.
+Below is just an example for a small set up but there any other ways to do this as well like PV backups via [Longhorn](https://longhorn.io/docs/latest/) as an example.

 For more information on backup/restore steps, you should follow the documentation for upstream providers:

 1. [bookstack](https://www.bookstackapp.com/docs/admin/backup-restore/)
 2. [mariadb](https://mariadb.com/kb/en/full-backup-and-restore-with-mariabackup/)

-Example for mariadb:
+Example for a small mariadb set up:
 - Stop bookstack pod
 ```
 kubectl scale deploy -n bookstack bookstack --replicas=0